chronologos/duke_foodpoints/README.md

 FoodPoints+
 ====
-Howard Chung, Will Shelburne, Wenjun Mao
-An application for tracking food points.
+An application for tracking food points of Duke University students.

 Dependencies
 ====